 Spirit, by GG spiritual message from beyond a signal to be me

-The Treads of My Being By Gina M. Gafford Magical, Mystical and Just Plain Cool Ekphratic Reading (writing something inspired by one of the art pieces) Sponsored by the Literary Committee of the Arts Consortium of Carver County (ACCC) Sower Gallery (Shepherd of the Hill Presbyterian Church, Chaska, Minnesota) October 13, 2024, 12:00-2:00 p.m.
+The Treads of My Being By Gina M. Gafford Magical, Mystical and Just Plain Cool Ekphrastic Reading (writing something inspired by one of the art pieces) Sponsored by the Literary Committee of the Arts Consortium of Carver County (ACCC) Sower Gallery (Shepherd of the Hill Presbyterian Church, Chaska, Minnesota) October 13, 2024, 12:00-2:00 p.m.
 The Threads of My Being Where are the threads of my being?

 I feel winter coolness.
 My stiff limbs reach out with sharp edges of imperfection.